zendframework/zf2-documentation/docs/languages/en/modules/zend.http.request.rst

    |         BODY           |
    --------------------------

-In simplified terms, the request consist of a method, *URI* and the HTTP version number which all make up the "Request Line."
-Next is a set of headers; there can be 0 or an unlimited number of headers.
-After that is the request body, which is typically used when a client wishes to send data to the server in the form of an encoded file, or include a set of POST parameters, for example.
-More information on the structure and specification of an HTTP request can be found in `RFC-2616 on the W3.org site`_.
+In simplified terms, the request consists of a method, *URI* and HTTP version number which together make up the "Request Line."
+Next come the HTTP headers, of which there can be 0 or more.
+After that is the equest body, which is typically used when a client wishes to send data to the server in the form of an encoded file, or include a set of POST parameters, for example.
+More information on the structure and specification of a HTTP request can be found in `RFC-2616 on the W3.org site`_.

 .. _zend.http.request.quick-start: